 Atom force microscopy (AFM) offers exciting new opportunities to observe the morphology of materials with nanometer scale.
 This instrument in Benson 347 can also be used to measure local physical properties such as adhesion forces and elasticity.

 We have two computer clusters that allow us to perform molecular simulations in Benson 320B.
-One cluster, shown in the picture, has 12 Intel Xeon Quad Core processors.
-Our other cluster contains 16 Intel Pentium Dual Core processors.
+One cluster has 12 Intel Xeon Quad Core processors, and the other contains 16 Intel Pentium Dual Core processors.
 We have access to the University of Washington, NSF and DOD computing facilities.